AEK B.C.: Dragan Sakota is back 2024–present

-Crest, colours, supporters
+Crest, colours

 In 1924, AEK adopted as their emblem, the image of a double-headed eagle.
 When AEK was created by Greek refugees from Constantinople, in the years following the Greco-Turkish War, and subsequent population exchange, the emblem and colours (yellow and black) were chosen as a reminder of lost homelands; they represent the club's historical ties to Constantinople.
 After all, the double-headed eagle is featured in the flag of the Greek Orthodox Church, whose headquarters are in Constantinople, and served as the Imperial emblem under the Palaiologos dynasty.
 The emblem of the department of AEK basketball has evolved over time.
 From 1924 to 2015, the emblem of the department was similar to that of the football club.
 Since 2015, AEK B.C. has created a new version of the emblem, by adding to it two stars at its center, which symbolize the club's 2 FIBA Saporta Cup European-wide titles.

 The colours of yellow/gold, black and Imperial purple were adopted from AEK's connections with Constantinople and the Byzantine Empire.